 8-pack control system working group meeting

-In attendance: Chestnut, Kim, Nelson, Rock, S Smith
+In attendance: Chestnut, Hall, Kim, Nelson, S Smith

 Notes by: J Nelson

--No progress on Phase wraparound.
+-Janice gave panels to look at to Ron for which phase PVs we care about.
+He may work on this sooner.
 TBD.
 Previously it was decided that one could input any number but then it’d be given the equivalent value between +/- 180.

 -TBD: The trickle down of the SLED variables.
 This was specified at a previous meeting (numbers on SLED panel need to trickle down to I/Q and A/P PVs).
 For processing, we might want this feature functional sooner rather than later.